Housing insecurity in the United States: Housing affordability

 Housing affordability is defined as the ratio of annualized housing costs to annual income.
 Different income based measures use different thresholds; however most organizations use either the 30% or 50% threshold, meaning that an individual is housing insecure if they spend more than 30% or 50% of their annual income on housing.

 The median rent increased from $483 in 2000 to $1,216 in 2021; more than doubled in the past two decades.

 According to Zillow data, the average U.S. home was worth about $230,000 at the start of 2020.
 In May 2023 it has reached over $330,000.
 As housing expenses rose in 2021, households with incomes under $30,000 had little money left over after paying for utilities and rent - only approximately $380 per month, down from nearly $600 two decades earlier.
 Prices continued to rise although more slowly through 2024 due to tight supply.

+In 2023, more than 21 million renter households, or 49.7% of the 42.5 million renter households for which the measure could be calculated, spent more than 30% of household income on housing costs.
+The median share of income spent on housing by renters was 31%.

 Housing safety

 Housing safety is defined as a housing issue that presents an imminent health threat, such as inadequate heating capacity, faulty foundation, evidence of rodents, exposed electrical and more.
 Housing quality is defined as housing that is substandard but does not pose an imminent health risk, such as no cooking unit, no hot/cold water, no drinking water, faulty sewage, and more.